vikss/reviewbookmarks/README.md

 * To navigate conveniently through the bookmarked links in say a recipes-like folder

 Usage -
-* Run npm install in the extensions directory
+* Clone this repository.
-* Load the extension in your Chrome browser
+* Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+* Pin the extension to the taskbar and open up the popup by clicking the action button.
 * Select the bookmarks folder from the Options page
 * Get going